 Our Verdict

-The Novosbed earned an overall score of 8.87, which ranks this mattress in the top 28% of all mattresses tested.
+In our performance tests, this mattress earned an overall score of 8.87, ranking the mattress in the 30% of all mattresses tested to date.

-Click here to read our full Novosbed review.
+Click here to read our full Amerisleep AS2 review.

 Type: Memory Foam